Effiong Blessing U.

 Somshubhra Roy, Chiung-Yi Tseng, Maisha Thasin, Danyang Zhang, Blessing Effiong

-Dream Diary: Case Study on Diffusion LLM's Arithmetic Behavior
+Dream Diary: Case Study on Diffusion LLM's Arithmetic Behavior (format vs. proceedings status unconfirmed)

 Women in Machine Learning Workshop @ NeurIPS 2025